-What makes it better?
+What makes this the best homemade apple pie filling?
 A variety of apples.
 Variety is the spice of life and also the trick for the best homemade apple pies.
-But not just pies- spoon it over ice cream, make it into a pastry, use in dumplings and more!
+But not just pies- spoon it over a scoop of vanilla ice cream, make it into a pastry, use in dumplings and more!

 Best Apples for Apple Pie